When was AI born? There’s a test for that.

-Before we start the Turing test, let us learn the story of this outstanding scientist who, like no other, has contributed to the development of artificial intelligence.
+But before we start the Turing test, let’s learn the story of this outstanding scientist who, like no other, has contributed to the development of artificial intelligence.

 A brief history of Alan Turing and the Enigma